 Using this Tableau Desktop, you can create visually rich and meaningful reports, and this tutorial covers all of them.
-These reports tell you the story about your organization or business, perhaps the data you provide to it.
-In addition, it has a simple drag and drops features to design vivant reports.
+These reports tell you the story about your organization or business, perhaps the data you provide.
+In addition, it has simple drag and drops features to design vivant reports.

 Tableau can connect to many data sources ranging from traditional excel, text, CSV files, etc., to advanced databases, including Microsoft Azura, SQL Server, Access, Analysis Service, Analytics, SalesForce, Oracle, SAP, Teradata, etc.